crytic/echidna/README.md

 * Powered by [Slither](https://github.com/crytic/slither) to extract useful information before the fuzzing campaign
 * Source code integration to identify which lines are covered after the fuzzing campaign
 * Curses-based retro UI, text-only or JSON output
-* Automatic testcase minimization for quick triage
+* Automatic test case minimization for quick triage
 * Seamless integration into the development workflow
 * Maximum gas usage reporting of the fuzzing campaign
 * Support for a complex contract initialization with [Etheno](https://github.com/crytic/etheno) and Truffle